Massimo1167/maxzap/docs/index.md

 Values may also reference environment variables using the `${VAR_NAME}` syntax as seen in the provided `config.json` file.

+Keys beginning with an underscore, for example `_comment`, are ignored when the configuration is loaded.
+This lets you annotate the JSON file with inline comments.

 With the configuration in place simply run `pyzap` as shown above and watch your automations execute.

 ## Archiving email